pinkpigeondocs/Pink-Pigeon-Documentation/docs/3_Home_Screen/1_home_screen.md

 If you are a [Bronze][accounttypes] or [Silver][accounttypes] user, you can upgrade your account from here as well, if you need either added analytics features, higher account limits or faster support.

+### Adding Email Addresses

+You may add a number of email addresses via your site settings.
+Different account tiers get different numbers of email addresses (Bronze 1, Silver 2, Gold 3).

 [accounttypes]: https://pinkpigeondocs.github.io/Pink-Pigeon-Documentation/2_Account_Setup_And_Login/5_account_types.html

 ## Essentials and Navigation